Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor

-\hop Recall that, by Mazur's theorem, a convex subset of a $L^1([0,T])$ is closed if and only if it is weakly closed.
+\hop Recall that, by Mazur's theorem, a convex subset of $L^1([0,T])$ is closed if and only if it is weakly closed.
 Consequently, let $k \in \mathbb{N}$. the set $\overline{co}((h_n)_{n \geq k})$ is closed and convex and therefore weakly closed.
-Hence it contains $h$, which belongs to the weakly closed convex hull of $(h_n)_{n \geq k}$.
-Finally,
+Hence it contains $h$, which belongs to the weakly closed convex hull of $(h_n)_{n \geq k}$. hence,

 \hop which means that there exists $g_k \in co((h_n)_{n \geq k})$ such that $\|h - g_k\|_{L^1} \leq 1/k$.
 Finally, $(g_k)$ converges to $h$ in $L^1$ and we may assume without loss of generality that $(g_k)_k$ converges to $h$ almost everywhere on $[0,T]$.